Heckie75/Mipow-Playbulb-BTL201/README.md

 ## Initial setup

-1. Find out the mac address of yout bulb
+1. Find out the mac address of your bulb

 ```
 $ sudo hcitool lescan